Arkansas Daily Fantasy Sports

-Paid fantasy sports are legal to play in the state, as these are not defined as gambling under state law.
+Commercial daily fantasy betting in Arkansas is legal, as it’s not defined as gambling under state law.
 The games were legalized in late 2017 and now are as popular as anywhere in the country.

 - We are an experienced team who have many years in the industry and have researched the law of Arkansas in detail to bring you all the facts for this page.